Interim Operating and Transition Plan

 Texas Government Code §§ 2003.022, .041, .042, .050 |

-WHEREAS, the regular and continued use of remote hearings for some dockets will be necessary to promote the scheduling of hearings at the earliest possible date, avoid delay in the resolution of cases, and minimize disruption caused by ACTS implementation;
+WHEREAS, the regular and continued use of remote hearings for some dockets is necessary to promote the scheduling of hearings at the earliest possible date, avoid delay in the resolution of cases, and minimize disruption caused by ACTS implementation;

 I. General Office Operations